Skip to main content

 “Embrace your mistakes!
 It’s the only way to learn.”

-September 2024: London counsel Lachlan Low is the current supervisor for trainee Rachel Chow.
-We asked them to explain how this important relationship works, what expectations are on both sides and how future trainees can prepare to make the most of their four six-month stints working for different supervisors.
+September 2024: London counsel Lachlan Low and trainee Rachel Chow explain how the trainee-supervisor relationship works, what expectations are on both sides and how future trainees can prepare to make the most of their four six-month stints working for different supervisors.

 Tell us how the trainee-supervisor relationship typically works.